-- If multiple students are involved, make multiple copies of all paperwork.
+- If multiple students are involved, make a single PDF.

 - Retain email communications between instructor and students at least until the end of the semester, if not longer.

 - Do not confront the student about your suspicions, do not accuse them of academic misconduct or state to them that you believe they cheated or plagiarized.
 If the student asks about the assignment, use the following language; “There is a question about your paper/assignment.
 I have forwarded it to the Dean’s Office, and they will contact you.”

 Completed packets should be submitted electronically to email@example.com in a single pdf file.
 If there is hard copy material necessary to resolving the case, this may be delivered to Clark Hall, to the attention of the appropriate divisional academic dean.

 What to Include